 No matter the budget, there are plenty of places to stay.

-If you want to stay for a week or more and don’t want to deal with hostels, try an AirBnB rental instead.
+If you want to stay for a week or more and don’t want to deal with hostels, try an Airbnb rental instead.

-- Hostel recommendation: Auberge Internationale de Québec
+- Hostel recommendation: Auberge Internationale de Québec (LGBTQIA2S+ safe space)

 - Apartment recommendation: Les Lofts St-Joseph

-Québec City is a walking city.
+Quebec City is a walking city.
 You can get just about anywhere on your feet and is a popular option in spring, summer, and autumn.
 That being said, you can also rent a bike or take public transportation.

 If you want to see some of the neighbourhoods outside the main tourist areas, and you don’t feel like walking, take a public bus.
 The city has an app, RTC mobile, which is really useful.
-You can pay cash (correct change only) when you board, or buy tickets at a Jack et Jill tabagie for a discounted price.
+You can pay cash (correct change only) when you board or buy tickets at a Jack et Jill tabagie for a discounted price.